teuben/dc2019/scripts4paper/DC_script.md

 # DC_script

+The **DC_script** uses the **datacomb** module to conviniently combine your data.
+The DC_script's goal is to provide a homogeneous input to all combination methods (e.g. clean parameters) and a homogeneous output style.

+It offers 6 different actions to be selected via the 'thesteps' variable:

+      0: 'Concat',
+      1: 'Clean for Feather/Faridani'
+      1: 'Feather',
+      2: 'Faridani short spacings combination (SSC)',
+      3: 'Hybrid (startmodel clean + Feather)',
+      4: 'SDINT',
+      5: 'TP2VIS'

+things to check:
 - compare the tclean inputs
 - sdint: switch interactive -->  parameter setup differs at interactive, usemask, cycleniter + additional paramterers not present in the corresponding other version

+## Paths to the input and output files and for concatenation of several
+ms - data sets

+      pathtoconcat = '/vol/arc3/data1/arc2_data/moser/DataComb/DCSlack/ToshiSim/gmcSkymodel_120L/gmc_120L/'   # path to the folder with the files to be concatenated pathtoimage  = '/vol/arc3/data1/arc2_data/moser/DataComb/DCSlack/DC_Ly_tests/'   # path to the folder where to put the combination and image results concatms     = pathtoimage + 'skymodel-b_120L.alma.all_int-weighted.ms'       # path and name of concatenated file

+The list of files to concatenate is defined in the concat section

+## files used by the combination methods

+      vis       = concatms
+      sdimage   = pathtoconcat + 'gmc_120L.sd.image'
+      imbase    = pathtoimage + 'skymodel-b_120L'        # path + image base name

+## setup of the clean parameters

+With this section, we define the clean parameters common for all clean instances used in the combination methods.
+Based on this, we can define a meaningful file name snipplet to attach to the imbase, reflecting the relevant clean properties (you define).

+       general_tclean_param  - present in all methods
+       special_tclean_param  - only given in runtclean and runWSM -> to be merged into general_tclean_param
+       sdint_clean_param     - only given in runsdintimg

+Further parameters depend